-Upper Hutt City Football, as the club is now known, was formed following the amalgamation of three separate football clubs.
+Upper Hutt City Football (UHCF), as the club is now known, was formed following the amalgamation of three separate football clubs.

 Club football originated in Upper Hutt with the formation of Upper Hutt United in the 1920s and Tararua United formed as an alternative Club in the 1970s.
 Upper Valley Wanderers formed in the 1980s as an independent Club for Women’s Football.

 In the late 1990s the three Clubs amalgamated, with new Clubrooms built at Harcourt Park, as the Tararua Sports Club.
 A meeting convened in 1998 agreed that all football teams would play as Upper Hutt City Soccer in acknowledgement of the club’s links with and support from the local Upper Hutt City community.

 Upper Hutt City Soccer became Upper Hutt City Football in 2011.